Welcome to INFO 511

 Important

-Introduce yourself via the #general channel in the course Slack
+Introduce yourself via the #general channel in the course Discord (see D2L announcement)

 Meet data science